 - Ongoing email, text and phone support from an experienced teacher throughout the length of the course

-- The main review tasks are reflective diary to be submitted each fortnight and the development of a personal sadhana template
+- The main review tasks are a reflective diary to be submitted each fortnight, the development of a personal sadhana template, and participation in tutorials and practical classes.

 - Flexible options with live and/or recorded access to materials.